brianmuturi2/Real-estate-template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A landing page for booking hotel
+A landing page for realestate website

 <p align="right">(<a href="#top">back to top</a>)</p>